Listening Across the Cosmic Time: Standard Sirens from Ground- and Space-Based Missions in the Next Decade: Conclusions

 When combining LISA and LVK bright sirens, we find $\sim 2\%$ constraint on $H_0$, $1.5-3\%$ constraint on $H(z)$ at $z=1$, and $3-5\%$ constraint on $H(z)$ at $z=7$.
 We do not find significant improvement when adding in the LVK spectral sirens, and the potential systematics introduced by them could further degrade the measurements.

-However, spectral sirens can contribute substantially with next generation ground-based GW interferometers, which are expected to provide sub-percent $H(z)$ measurements \cite{Chen_2024, Ezquiaga_2022}.
+However, spectral sirens can contribute substantially with next-generation ground-based GW interferometers, which are expected to provide sub-percent $H(z)$ measurements \cite{Chen_2024, Ezquiaga_2022} due to their higher detection rates and redshift reach.
 Therefore, mitigating the systematic associated with the mass evolution of the binary population will be essential to achieve such precision.
+This could be achieved through a combination of improved population-synthesis modeling, inference of population properties from large GW datasets with next-generation detectors, and joint constraints from independent probes \cite{Ezquiaga_2022, vanSon_2022, Muttoni_2023, Mastrogiovanni_2023, Ye_2024}.
+In particular, future bright siren measurements could be used to calibrate the primary mass distribution for spectral sirens, including its possible redshift evolution, exploiting the fact that a consistent mass model should yield the same cosmological parameters.
+Such cross-calibration could reduce modeling uncertainties and improve the robustness of cosmological inference from spectral sirens.